 Dr. Leonard Ginsburg is Chairman of Moore Eye Institute, Chairman of the Ophthalmology Residency Program at Philadelphia College of Osteopathic Medicine, and former Clinical Chief of the Department of Ophthalmology at Drexel University College of Medicine.
 For more than 20 years, he was one of the only retina specialists in the United States also to be certified as a Diabetes Educator.
-Throughout his career, Dr. Ginsburg has been involved in many research projects, authored numerous articles, and has been instrumental in introducing several innovative technologies.
-He is well known for his work in diabetic retinopathy, macular degeneration, and the links between religion and medicine, often speaking and writing on these topics domestically and abroad.
+Throughout his career, Dr. Ginsburg has been instrumental in introducing innovative technologies, has been involved in many research projects, and has authored numerous articles.
+He founded Moore Eye Institute which has grown into one of the largest multispecialty eye care institutions in the Philadelphia region.
+Dr. Ginsburg is well known for his work in diabetic retinopathy, macular degeneration, healthcare compliance, and the links between religion and medicine, often speaking and writing on these topics domestically and abroad.

-Dr. Ginsburg is the founder and Chief Executive Officer of DHRpro, LLC.
+Dr. Ginsburg is the founder and Chief Medical Officer of Dynamic Health Records/DHRpro.
 After working with electronic medical records, Dr. Ginsburg realized that they often create a barrier between physicians and patients.
 For several years, he worked with a team of physicians and industry leaders to develop a solution that will help all doctors, not just eye doctors.
-This solution harnesses the power of technology to synthesize all aspects of the patient’s medical condition enabling improved care and reduced medical errors while helping doctors meet all regulations.
+This solution harnesses the power of technology to synthesize all aspects of the patient’s medical condition into one actionable dashboard; thus, enabling improved care and reduced medical errors while helping doctors meet all regulations.